Higher Order Automatic Differentiation of Higher Order Functions: Rudiments of differentiation: how to calculate with dual numbers and Taylor approximations

 (Here, recall that the partial derivative $\frac{\partial g(x,x_2)}{\partial x}(x_1)$ is a particular notation for the gradient $\nabla(g(-,x_2))(x_1)$, i.e.~with $x_2$ fixed. )

-In summary, the idea of differentiation with dual numbers is to transform a differentiable function $g:\RR^n\to \RR$ to a function $h:\RR^{2n}\to \RR^2$ which captures~$g$ and all its partial derivatives.
-We packaged this up in~\eqref{eqn:dualnumber} as an invariant which is useful for building derivatives of compound functions $\RR\to\RR$ in a compositional way.
-The idea of (first order) forward mode automatic differentiation is to perform this transformation at the source code level.
+In summary, the idea of differentiation with dual numbers is to transform a differentiable function $g:\RR^n\to \RR$ to a function $h:\RR^{2n}\to \RR^2$ that captures~$g$ and all its partial derivatives.
+We express this in~\eqref{eqn:dualnumber} as an invariant that is useful for building derivatives of compound functions $\RR\to\RR$ in a compositional way.
+The idea of (first-order) forward-mode automatic differentiation is to perform this transformation at the source-code level.

-We say that a macro for AD is correct if, given a semantic model $sem{-}$, the program $P$ representing $g=\sem{P}$ is transformed by the macro to a program $P'$ representing $h=\sem{P'}$.
-This means in particular that $P'$ computes correct partial derivatives of (the function represented by) $P$.
+We say that a macro for AD is correct if, given a semantic model $\sem{-}$, the program $P$ representing $g=\sem{P}$ is transformed by the macro to a program $P'$ representing $h=\sem{P'}$.
+This means in particular that $P'$ computes correct partial derivatives of the function represented by $P$.